Audit Committee Charter

 - monitoring the independence and performance of the Company's independent public accountants;

-- overseeing the Company's risk assessment and risk management policies, procedures and practices; and
+- overseeing the Company’s financial risk assessment and risk management policies, procedures and practices;

 - providing effective communication among the Board of Directors, senior and financial management and the Company's independent public accountants.

 The Committee shall consist of at least three members of the Board of Directors.
 Each Committee member shall meet the independence requirements of The Nasdaq Stock Market LLC, Section 10A(m)(3) of the Securities Exchange Act of 1934 (the "Exchange Act"), the rules and regulations of the Securities and Exchange Commission ("SEC") and, if applicable, the independence requirements set out in Multilateral Instrument 52-110 - Audit Committees published by the Canadian securities regulatory authorities subject to any applicable transition rules reflected therein.
 Accordingly, the following rules shall govern the membership of the Committee.